 Shadows in the Night, Bob Dylan’s album of songs popularized by Frank Sinatra, is especially meaningful because of the important place Sinatra has in Dylan’s life.
 This is not a genre exercise or an attempt to sell records: it’s one artist paying heartfelt tribute to a man who inspired him to his very core.
 The emotional depth is felt throughout.

-He and his band played all the songs live in the studio, with each member in the same room without wearing headphones and without adding overdubs, giving immediacy to each performance.
+Dylan and his band played all the songs live in the studio, with each member in the same room.
+There were no headphones and no overdubs, giving immediacy to each performance.
 The arrangements are beautiful in their sparseness, mostly featuring pedal steel, cello, some guitar, and light drums.
 “The Night we Called it a Day,” “Stay with Me,” and “Full Moon and Empty Arms” are especially stunning.

 With Shadows in the Night Bob Dylan once again proves that artistry and creativity can be found as much in interpretation as in original material.
-Heart, spirit, and soul don’t solely proceed from the often insular desire to create something personal.
-We’re all a part of something bigger, and the best art understands that and tries to be informed by it, and indeed add to it, instead of focusing narcissistically on self-expression.
-Bob Dylan has always understood this, and Shadows in the Night stands with his best material that proves this point.
+Heart, spirit, and soul don’t solely proceed from the often self-absorbed desire to create something personal.
+We’re all a part of something bigger.
+The best art understands that and tries to add to it, as opposed to focusing narcissistically on self-expression.
+Bob Dylan has always understood this, and Shadows in the Night proves this point as much as The Freewheeling Bob Dylan or Modern Times.

 2. Pops Staples - Don't Lose This